prysmaticlabs/documentation/docs/install/win/activating-a-validator.md

 ## Step 1: Get Prysm

-To begin, follow the instructions to fetch and install Prysm with either the [Prysm Installation Script](../windows), [Docker](./docker) or [Bazel](./bazel).
+To begin, follow the instructions to fetch and install Prysm with either the [Prysm Installation Script](../windows), or [Docker](./docker).
+  Note: Compiling Prysm with Bazel is not currently supported on Windows.

 ## Step 2: Get Göerli ETH - Test ether

 You will be asked to link a wallet address to your validator with either the [Metamask](https://metamask.io/) browser extension \(recommended\) or [Portis](https://portis.io).
 Select your preferred platform and click through the steps presented.
 ![](https://blobscdn.gitbook.com/v0/b/gitbook-28427.appspot.com/o/assets%2F-LRNnKRqTm4z1mzdDqDF%2F-LuJpxGKxOpat8TfDxPP%2F-Lua4msnLMulYW-XYrN_%2F2.png?alt=media&token=8268d6b5-97da-414a-9110-141a7aaeb3de)

 The wallet is scanned for the required amount of Göerli ETH after being linked.
 If the wallet does not have sufficient funds, you will be given the option to receive the required GöETH from our faucet.

 ## Step 3: Generating a validator keypair

-You need to run a command to generate a public / private keypair for your validator.
-Depending on your platform, issue the appropriate command from the examples below.
+Depending on your platform, issue the appropriate command from the examples below to generate a public / private keypair for your validator.

 #### Generating with prysm.bat